MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Instructions

-Check for Rel=‘publisher’ on the site, and test it with http://www.google.com/webmasters/tools/richsnippets And check if a link back from business Google+/Google My Business account to site’s home page is correct (www or non-www, http or https).
+Check for Rel=‘publisher’ on the site, and test it with http://www.google.com/webmasters/tools/richsnippets And check if a link back from business Google+/Google My Business account to site’s homepage is correct (www or non-www, http or https).
 Screaming Frog > Configuration > Custom > Search
   Contains
 rel=‘publisher’